stitchlang/stitch/README.md

 # unary operator example

-# applying a "test operator" to a CommandResult returns a TestResult
+# applying a "test operator" to a CommandResult returns a Bool
 grep needle file
 $not grep needle file

-# both of the commands above would cause an "unhandle TestResult" if they appeared at the top-level
+# both of the commands above would cause an "unhandle Bool" if they appeared at the top-level
 ```

 So any command that is given to a "test operator" must bubble up to a control flow builtin like `$if`, `$while`.